Blog

 Why are API Compliance Standards Important?

-Organizations are witnessing the proliferation of APIs across their physical and cloud environments (single, hybrid and multi-cloud).
-This sprawling API footprint across organizations presents a significant security challenge.
-There is a very clear and present danger of data exposure through non-compliant APIs.
-The prevalence of APIs across diverse locations makes it difficult to inventory them, manage them and finally secure them.
-Insecure APIs are vulnerable to cyberattacks.
-Every API is a potential attack vector with over 95% of organizations experiencing API-related security incidents.
-The vulnerability of your network, your APIs and associated endpoints is directly proportional to the number of APIs spread across your organization.
-Securing them is critical for ensuring data safety; for that to happen, you must mitigate identified API vulnerabilities.
+Organizations are deploying APIs across their physical and cloud environments to connect applications and provide access to data.
+This sprawling API footprint across organizations presents a significant security challenge; there is a very clear and present danger of data exposure through non-compliant APIs.
+The prevalence of APIs across diverse locations makes it difficult to inventory, manage, and secure them.
+Every API is a potential attack vector, and API-related security incidents are frequently in the news.
+The vulnerability of your network, your APIs, and associated endpoints is inextricably linked to the number of APIs spread across your organization.
+Failure to protect your APIs, securing who can access them and the data used by the APIs can result in non-compliance with industry regulations with financial penalties as well as loss of customer trust and reputation.

 Balancing API Security & Regulatory Compliance